 - Self-neglect

-Once a report is filed, APS conducts a confidential investigation and works with law enforcement, healthcare professionals, and social workers to ensure the elder’s safety.
-If you’re unsure whether APS is the right agency, a nursing home abuse lawyer can guide you through the process and help ensure your report goes to the appropriate authority.
+Once a report is filed, Adult Protective Services (APS) conducts a confidential investigation and works with law enforcement, healthcare professionals, and social workers to ensure the elder’s safety.
+If you’re unsure whether Adult Protective Services (APS) is the right agency, a nursing home abuse lawyer can guide you through the process and help ensure your report goes to the appropriate authority.
+Individuals can also report suspected abuse through an elder abuse hotline, which allows concerns about a vulnerable senior to be directed to the appropriate authority for review.

 Long-Term Care Ombudsman